 Get the best of both worlds of PB and oats with these Chewy Peanut Butter Oatmeal Cookies!
 You may even find some caramel...

-My husband had a dilemma every time he went to Starbucks.
-Whenever he wanted to get a cookie with his coffee he was torn between an oatmeal cookie or a peanut cookie.
+My husband has a dilemma every time he went to Starbucks.
+Whenever he wanted to get a cookie with his coffee, he was torn between an oatmeal cookie or a peanut cookie.

-You have to know that Konrad is the biggest peanut lover I know (whichever form they come in).
+You have to know that Konrad is the biggest peanut lover I know (and in whichever form it comes in).
 And when it comes to standard cookie flavors, usually a soft and chewy oatmeal cookie is his first choice.

-When he told me about this serious (first world) problem he faces at Starbucks, I was inspired to create a cookie that eliminates this terrible decision making process for him.
+When he told me about this serious (first world) problem he faces at Starbucks, I was inspired to create a cookie that eliminates this terrible decision-making process for him.
 I started out with a great oatmeal cookie recipe from Texanerin and simply made a couple changes as per my preferences and my goal.

 It took a few trial batches (which were all devoured without complaints, as is the theme in my home) until finally I had the perfect Chewy Peanut Butter Oatmeal Cookie!

-I wouldn’t go as far as calling these cookies healthy, but almost.
-There is just over 1 cup of brown sugar divided between 24 large cookies.
-They are a lot less sweet than any cookie you’ll find in a coffee shop.
+I wouldn't go as far as calling these cookies healthy, but they almost are.
+There is just over one cup of brown sugar divided between 24 large cookies.
+They are a lot less sweet than any cookie you'll find in a coffee shop, let me tell you.

-Also, these cookies are quite filling and considering they include a whole lot of oats and peanut butter (regular breakfast items) I won’t judge anyone who has them with their morning coffee.
-I may or may not have done that myself.
+Also, these cookies are quite filling, and considering they include a whole lot of oats and peanut butter (regular breakfast items), I won't judge anyone who has them with their morning coffee.
+I may or may not have done so myself.

-Some of the cookies also had an awesome hidden surprise center in form of soft caramel squares.
-Konrad didn’t like that surprise too much since he is not a fan of caramel (shocker!) so I got them all.
+Some of the cookies also have an awesome hidden-surprise center in form of soft caramel squares.
+Konrad didn't like that surprise too much since he is not a fan of caramel (shocker!), so I got them all.
 No skin off my nose!

 - 2 teaspoons cornstarch